raspberrypilearning/flatgame/en/step_1.md

 ## What you will make
 Flatgames are a cross between a video game and poetry.

-They have very simple game controls - where a player moves around a screen to explore artwork, drawings and cut-out collages.
+They have very simple game controls, where a player moves around a screen to explore artwork, drawings, and cut-out collages.

 Here is a flatgame about a beach:
 <div class="scratch-preview">
  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/1200050605/embed?autostart=false" frameborder="0"></iframe>
 </div>
-This one gives an ant-size tour of a desk →
+This one gives an ant-size tour of a desk:
 <div class="scratch-preview">
  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/1200050948/embed?autostart=false" frameborder="0"></iframe>
 </div>